Fire and rescue services

 If you’re considering travel to China for work:

-Get professional legal advice before signing any contract, whether in Australia or China.
+Get professional legal advice before signing any contract in Australia or China.

 Carefully check local laws about business or other activities you wish to undertake in China.